Skip to Content

 Space Needle

-With the Seattle CityPASS, you’ll be able to visit the iconic Space Needle twice – once during the day and once at night.
-Both visits will need to occur within a 24-hour period.
+With the Seattle CityPASS, you can visit the iconic Space Needle twice—once during the day and once at night.
+Both visits must occur within a 24-hour period.
 You’ll only need reservations for your first visit.

-We have a full guide to the Space Needle here – check it out before your first visit.
-We definitely recommend looking at the weather forecast in advance if at all possible.
-When it’s cloudy and/or rainy out, visibility is much lower.
+We have a full guide to the Space Needle here—check it out before your first visit.
+If possible, we recommend looking at the weather forecast in advance.
+Visibility is much lower when it’s cloudy and/or rainy.

-The views of Seattle are absolutely beautiful from the Space Needle.
-You’ll get a 360-degree view by walking all the way around the observation deck, so be sure to save time for a full visit.
+The views of Seattle from the Space Needle are absolutely beautiful.
+You can get a 360-degree view by walking all the way around the observation deck, so be sure to save time for a full visit.

 Before going, be sure to download the Space Needle app.
-We found it to be helpful and it was nice to have immediate access to the official photos we took there.
+We found it helpful, and it was nice to have immediate access to the official photos we took there.

 Reservations are currently required.